-This Recommendation white paper explores seeks to encourage the use of electronic data transfer in international trade scenarios which require a high degree of confidence in counterparts by recommending to Governments the principles of establishing and operating regional and global coordination organizations for ensuring trust in international exchange of data and electronic documents between participants (entirety of public authorities, natural and legal persons interacting within relations arising from electronic interaction).
+This white paper explores the principles of establishing and operating regional and global coordination organizations for ensuring trust in international exchange of data and electronic documents between participants (entirety of public authorities, natural and legal persons interacting within relations arising from electronic interaction).

-This Recommendation white paper covers mainly organizational and partially technical provisions concerning trusted information and communication technologies (hereafter ICT) services.
-Provisions regarding establishing appropriate legal regimes may be elaborated by other specialized UN bodies (such as UNCITRAL).
+This white paper covers mainly organizational and partially technical provisions concerning trusted information and communication technologies (hereafter ICT) services.
+Provisions regarding establishing appropriate legal regimes may be elaborated by other bodies.

-The general purpose of this Recommendation white paper is to help ensure the rights and legal interests of citizens and organizations under the jurisdiction of United Nations Member States while performing legally significant3 information transactions in electronic form using the Internet and other open ICT systems of mass usage-and-operating within the context of a Common Trust Infrastructure.
+The general purpose of this white paper is to help ensure the rights and legal interests of citizens and organizations while performing legally significant information transactions in electronic form using the Internet and other open ICT systems of mass usage.